Sully County, South Dakota: Unorganized territories

 The county organization does not include division into townships.
 Its area is divided into two areas of unorganized territory: West Sully and East Sully.

 Politics

 Throughout its history, Sully County has been powerfully Republican.
 The solitary Democrat to carry Sully County at a Presidential level has been Franklin D. Roosevelt in 1932 during an election heavily influenced by the "Dust Bowl" and Great Depression.
 Nonetheless, in the following 1936 election, Alf Landon won the county by over twenty percent.
-Since that time, the Democratic Party has bettered FDR's 1936 effort five times, but only Lyndon Johnson in 1964 has held the GOP to a single-figure margin.
+Since that time, the Democratic Party has bettered FDR's 1936 effort five times, but only Lyndon Johnson in 1964 has held the GOP to a single-digit margin.
 In modern times, like almost all of rural America, Sully County has become more and more Republican.
-The last Democrat to carry one-third of the County's vote was Michael Dukakis in 1988 during an election severely affected by a major drought.
+The last Democrat to carry one-third of the county's vote was Michael Dukakis in 1988 during an election severely affected by a major drought.